ROZALIYA0206/whitepaper/technical.md

 # Blockchain Mission

+The Rublix Blockchain will source financial data from multiple data feeds and post validated information on-chain.
 In order to develop an efficient and high quality blockchain for worldwide use, the Rublix Blockchain will need the ability and flexibility to meet the following criteria:

 #### Purpose & Functionality

 The Rublix Blockchain is being built to make use of trusted and immutable financial data posted on-chain.
-Due to the complex nature of the blockchain, users must be welcomed with an interface that is easy to navigate, understand and use in order to achieve mass adoption.
+Due to the complex nature of the blockchain and to encourage widespread adoption, users must be welcomed with an interface that is easy to navigate, understand and use.
 The Rublix blockchain will be built on Python with a focus on ease of DApp development.

 #### Quality of Information